 As of January 2018, in accordance with the new European MiFID II/MiFIR regulation (Art.26 of regulation nr.600/2014), European financial institutions must notify their national financial services authority / regulator of all transactions carried out relating to certain financial instruments.
 Each legal entity, active in trade of financial instruments offered on a trading platform (or underlying products being exchanged on a platform), such as shares, bonds, warrants, state loans, warrants, state loans and state notes is required to be identified with an LEI.
 (This measure does not apply to some investments, investment insurances, term deposits, deposits and savings certificates products.)

 All legal entities wishing to purchase or sell one of the above mentioned financial instruments, is required to identify itself by an LEI.
 The legal entity is responsible for obtaining its own LEI.

 A list of regulatory initiatives relevant to LEI adoption is available here.

-Alternatively, you may also want to download our PDF document for more assistance on the LEI registration.
+Alternatively, you may also want to download our user guide for more assistance on the LEI registration.